bpvickers/csv_decision/README.md

 Typical "business logic" is notoriously illogical - full of corner cases and one-off exceptions.
-A decision table can express data-based decisions in a way that comes more naturally to subject matter experts, who typically prefer spreadsheet models.
+A decision table can express data-based decisions in a way that comes naturally to subject matter experts, who typically use spreadsheet models.
-Business logic may then be encapsulated, avoiding the need to write tortuous conditional expressions in Ruby that draw the ire of `rubocop` and its ilk.
+Business logic can be encapsulated in a table, avoiding the need for tortuous conditional expressions.

 This gem and the examples below take inspiration from [rufus/decision](https://github.com/jmettraux/rufus-decision).